Master of Orion II: Battle at Antares: Gameplay

 Players can manage their economies almost entirely from the Colonies screen.
 The Colonies screen allows the player to access any colony's Build screen, and to change a colony's output by moving colonists between Farmers, Workers and Scientists.
 The Build screen allows the player to queue up to seven items for construction at a colony, to refit ships in that colony's system and to design ships that may then be built at any colony.

-At the end of each turn, Master of Orion II shows a report in which items link to the appropriate display, usually to a colony's Build screen when a construction project has been completed.
+At the start of each turn, Master of Orion II shows a report in which items related to a colony link to the appropriate colony's Build screen, usually when a construction project has been completed.

 Development

 The game was designed by Steve Barcia and Ken Burd, and developed by Barcia's company Simtex, which had previously developed Master of Orion, published in 1993 by MicroProse.
 For Master of Orion II, Simtex provided additional pre-defined races, the option to create custom races, and multiplayer options.
 The first "Orion" game's graphics had also been heavily criticized, and the second included higher-quality artwork displayed at a higher resolution.

 The main contributions were: design by Steve Barcia (lead designer), programming by Ken Burd (lead programmer) and five others; art by Dave Lawell (lead artist) and eight others; music by Laura Barratt; sound by John Henke.

 In June 1995, MicroProse agreed to buy Simtex, and turned it into an internal development division.
 The acquisition continued to be known as "Simtex Software", and the Simtex logo appears briefly before MicroProse's while MOO II is loading.
 MicroProse released Master of Orion II: Battle at Antares for IBM-compatible PCs in 1996, and an Apple Macintosh version was published a year later by MicroProse in partnership with MacSoft.